 - “I am also lazy when….”
 Breathe.
 “Sometimes I am lazy and sometimes I am productive.
 I am both.
 I am willing to own all my parts.”

 - “Sometimes I am also selfish when …” Breathe.
 “Sometimes I am giving and sometimes I am selfish.
 I am both.
 I am willing to own all my parts.”

 - “I am also impractical.
 I did this ….and those things were very impractical.”
 Breathe.
 “Sometimes I am practical and sometimes I am impractical.
 I am both.
 I am willing to own all my parts.”

 - “I am also inept when …. “ Breathe.
 “Sometimes I am competent and sometimes I am inept.”
 Breathe.
 “I am both.
 I am willing to own all my parts.”

 - “I also make bad decisions when …. “ Breathe.
 “Sometimes I make great decisions and sometimes I don’t.
 I do both.
 I am willing to own all my parts.”

 Get the drift?

 You are still going to make wise, discerning decisions about who you hire, who you work with, who you friend, but from a more expansive, soul-wise place.
-From a place of noticing and awareness where self identity is more flowing and whole.
+From a place of noticing and awareness where self-identity is more flowing and whole.

-Desiring more clarity in your life?
+Need help?
 I invite you to a Free Clarity Call.
 As a Somatic healer, I help empower women to trust themselves through the wisdom of their bodies and intuition in their relationships, career and health.
 Looking forward to hearing your voice!